dylan-k/MyVale/README.md

 Rather than to change/edit a .yml file, disable it in your vale.ini file.
 If you're making a change, copy it to `styles/Custom` with the change.
 Otherwise, you run the risk of replacing a deleted rule during an update.
 My plan is to eventually have only the Custom style.

-Be careful not to replace any styles you've already removed.
+Be careful not to replace any styles
+- cd to `~/.config/`  you've already removed.

 ## Sources